Outright Odds

 Manchester City 2024-25 player ratings*

-• GK: Ederson – 61% – Seems to have settled again after worries he would leave the club in the summer.
-Remains excellent on the ball, though he has still only kept two clean sheets this season.
+• GK: Ederson – 54% – Although he remains excellent on the ball, he has still only kept five clean sheets this season.

-• CB: Ruben Dias – 67% – Continues to be the leader of this Man City defence and has been excellent on the ball again, with just 6.69 losses of possession per 90.
+• CB: Ruben Dias – 66% – He continues to be the leader of this Man City defence and has been excellent on the ball again, while losing just 0.2 challenges per 90 minutes so far this season.

-• CB: Manuel Akanji – 65% – Like Dias, Akanji’s primary duties are with the ball, completing 85.71% of his forward passes.
-The Swiss centre-back also has just 5.52 losses of possession per 90.
+• CB: Manuel Akanji – 54% – Like Dias, Akanji’s primary duties are with the ball, but his defending has left a bit to be desired in recent months.
+Indeed, he has won just 0.53 tackles per game.

-• DM: Mateo Kovacic – 71% – Covering for the long-term absence of Rodri (80%), Mateo Kovacic has provided a good defensive platform for Man City and is always composed with the ball.
+• DM: Mateo Kovacic – 66% – Covering for the long-term absence of Rodri (80%), Kovacic has provided a good defensive platform for Man City, and is always composed with the ball.

-• CF: Erling Haaland – 81% – Erling Haaland is the best striker in the Premier League this season among those with at least 50% of the minutes played.
-The Norwegian has scored 1.09 goals per 90 minutes, and also leads for non-penalty xG at 0.94 per 90.
+• CF: Erling Haaland – 79% – Haaland is only the third-best striker in the Premier League this season among those with at least 50% of the minutes played, behind Alexander Isak and Diogo Jota*.
+The Norwegian does lead the way for non-penalty xG with 18.35.

 Positive news for Pep Guardiola

-While a departure may still come sooner rather than later, it appears that it won’t happen this summer.
-According to reports, Guardiola is set to sign a new contract with Man City taking him to the summer of 2026.
-There is reportedly also an option to extend the stay until 2027.
-So we could have another 30 months of Guardiola in charge at Man City.
+While a departure may still come sooner rather than later, it appears that it won’t happen this summer after he signed a new contract until the summer of 2026.
+There is reportedly also an option to extend the stay until 2027, so we could still have another two years of Guardiola in charge at Man City.

-Should Guardiola stay until the end of his contract, not including the extension, he will have hit 10 years in charge of Man City.
-Guardiola joined Man City for the 2016-17 season, replacing Manuel Pellegrini who had led the club to the league title in 2013-14.
+Should Guardiola stay until the end of his contract, not including the extension, he will have hit 10 years in charge at the Etihad Stadium, having replaced Manuel Pellegrini in July 2016.

-In his first season Man City finished third, behind Chelsea and Tottenham Hotspur.
-But that was the only time Man City have finished outside the top two since Guardiola took charge.
-They’ve won the title six times, including the current streak of four in a row.
+In his first season, Man City finished third, behind Chelsea and Tottenham Hotspur, but that was the only time they have finished outside the top two since Guardiola took charge.
+Indeed, they’ve won the title six times, including the current streak of four in a row.

-Overall, Guardiola is nearing 500 games in charge of Man City across all competitions.
-At 490 so far, Guardiola has won 355 of those plus an extra five victories on penalties.
-Man City have won the Champions League, Club World Cup, FA Cup twice and EFL Cup four times alongside their six Premier League titles under Guardiola.
+The Citizens have won the Champions League, Club World Cup, FA Cup twice and EFL Cup four times, alongside their six Premier League titles during his tenure.

 Man City’s Premier League 2024-25 squad